vickywane/digitaloceanspaces-upload-api/submission.md

 ### Step 6 — Testing The Deployed GraphQL Endpoint

-At this point, the application has been fully deployed to the [App Platform](https://www.digitalocean.com/products/app-platform/), with a healthy running status similar to the one shown in the image below;
+At this point, the application has been fully deployed to the [App Platform](https://www.digitalocean.com/products/app-platform/), with a healthy running status similar to the example application shown in the image below;

 ![Health status of a Golang application deployed to Digitalocean App Platform](https://i.imgur.com/Nbjeph7.png)